 • If the plotter can’t follow the link to the element or if the process takes too long and times out (maybe something happened while downloading the element), it will produce unreliable results.

-• A blank spot where a linked element is supposed to be, a highly pixilated element where there was a nice hi-res element (because the plotter couldn’t find the linked file and tried to use the thumbnail you had in its spot), or the file may not print at all.
+• A blank spot where a linked element is supposed to be, a highly pixelated element where there was a nice hi-res element (because the plotter couldn’t find the linked file and tried to use the thumbnail you had in its spot), or the file may not print at all.

 Test for color correctness